terrapower/armi/doc/user/outputs.rst

    case completed successfully.
 We also sometimes apply attributes to datasets to indicate if any special formatting or layout was used to store Parameter values or the like.

-There are many other features of HDF5, but from a usability standpoint that is enough information to get started.
+There are many other features of HDF5, but this is enough information to get started.

 Database Structure
 ------------------
-The database structure is outlined below.
-This shows the broad strokes of how the database is put together, but many more details may be gleaned from the in-line documentation of the database modules.
+The broad strokes of the database structure is outlined below.

 .. list-table:: Database structure
    :header-rows: 1